-- The pencil or pen should be held in a way to make writing quick and legible.
-Correct positioning of the paper may also help with cursive. - Always move from left to write. - If your child struggles, ask for help from the teachers.
+- Help your child hold the pencil correctly.
+Correct positioning of the paper may also help with cursive. - Always move from left to write. - Your child's teacher can provide additional assistance with this.

 Like phonological awareness, phonics is taught in the context of vocabulary and authentic reading.